-Aduki beans (aka adzuki beans) are small red beans that are most typically used in Japanese cooking.
+Adzuki beans (aka adzuki beans) are small red beans that are most typically used in Japanese cooking.
 They are often featured in sweet recipes such as red bean paste.
-Aduki beans also make an appearance in macrobiotic cooking.
+Adzuki beans also make an appearance in macrobiotic cooking.

 If you’ve never cooked dried beans before and you are accustomed to just opening up a can when you want beans, here are some facts that might make you want to rethink that strategy:

--Cans are a form of packaging that can be avoided if you buy in bulk
+- Cans are a form of packaging that has a high carbon footprint that can be avoided if you buy in bulk

 Plus, I mean it when I say this recipe is simple…

-- 1. If not using aduki beans, it's best to soak your beans overnight in a large pot covered with water.
+- If not using adzuki beans, it's best to soak your beans overnight in a large pot covered with water.
 After they have soaked, drain them and rinse several times.
-If you are using the aduki beans, just go ahead and rinse them.
+If you are using the adzuki beans, just go ahead and rinse them.

 - Place rinsed beans and bacon in a large pot on the stove.
 Pour water over the beans to cover by 2 inches.
 Bring to a boil and then reduce the heat to a simmer.